đ Table of contents

 When we implement a new feature for the application we need to make sure that it works as intended.
 That is, we test the implementation of a feature against the requirements.
 During the development of a feature we are constantly performing manual testing for the implementation, meaning that we use the application ourselfs and see that we can perform certain actions successfully.

-Manual testing is important, but we canât perform it at scale.
-When our application becomes more complex, each change to code can potentially break any part of the application.
-Testing each feature manually after each change to code would be tome time-consuming.
+Testing each feature manually after each code change to spot regression bugs is too time-consuming.
 Thatâs why we implement automated tests: programs that test our code.
 We can usually execute hundreds of automated tests within just a minute.
 Martin Fowler explains the purpose of different kind of automated tests and their pros and cons in his article TestPyramid.

 Fowler categorizes different tests in three categories: unit, service and UI (user interface) tests.
 The test pyramid represents the amount of these different kind of tests we should have for our application.
 There are pros and cons for the different kind of tests.
 While we go up in the pyramid we get better reliability that our application works as inteaded as a whole, but the tests becomes laborious to maintain, difficult to implement, and time consuming to run.
 This is why our test portfolio should be balanced.